dailystory/docs/articles/changelog/2021/january.md

 ## January 29, 2021
 * Updates to deduplicate logic to support mobile phone
 * Refactor condition wait time and process specific url clicks for emails
+* If a step fails, should be logged as failure not complete

 ## January 28, 2021
 * Trigger automation job